XEQMLabs/xeqm-core/README.md

 ## Information

-Oxen is a private cryptocurrency based on Monero.
-Oxen currently offers an incentivised full node layer, over the coming months we will be looking to support a secondary p2p network (Lokinet) and a messenger that offers private communications based on the Signal protocol (Session).
+Equilibria is a private cryptocurrency based on Monero.
+Equilibria currently offers an incentivised full node layer, over the coming months we will be looking to support a secondary p2p network (Lokinet) and a messenger that offers private communications based on the Signal protocol (Session).

 More information on the project can be found on the website and in the whitepaper.

-Oxen is an open source project, and we encourage contributions from anyone with something to offer.
+Equilibria is an open source project, and we encourage contributions from anyone with something to offer.
 For more information on contributing, please contact team@oxen.io

-## Compiling Oxen from source
+## Compiling Equilibria from source

 ### Dependencies